Netherton, West Midlands: Notable residents

 Netherton was the birthplace of spring-jumping champion Joe Darby, born at Windmill End in 1861.
 Not only was he a superb athlete but a showman as well, appearing before King Edward VII in Covent Garden, London.
 In 1887 he defeated W.G Hamlington, then the World Champion spring-jumper.
 A stylized statue of the athlete stands on the junction of Halesowen Road and Church Road.
 Some of his more famous exploits are written on plaques on the plinth of the statue.

 Another notable resident was England footballer Joe Smith.
 Born in Darby End in 1890, he played for several local teams before signing for West Bromwich Albion in 1910.
 He put in 470 appearances for Albion, was a member of the 1920 side that won the First Division, and was capped two times for England.
 Other Netherton-born footballers include Tom Grosvenor (1908–1972), who played for Birmingham City and was capped 3 times for England; and Billy Wooldridge (1878–1945), who played for Wolverhampton Wanderers and represented the English Football League in two games against the Irish League.

 Sammy 'Pigiron' Whitehouse was a strongman from Darby End, who worked unloading canal boats and in a foundry in the earlier part of the 20th century.
 He became well known locally for his feats of strength.
 The nickname 'Pigiron' was earned in 1921 when he won a 4-mile race from St. Thomas' Church through Netherton following the Halesowen Road, carrying a hundredweight (112 lb) of pigiron.

-Theophillus Dunn, also from Darby End, was a notable 19th-century character, known locally as the 'Dudley Devil'.
+Theophilus Dunn, also from Darby End, was a notable 19th-century character, known locally as the 'Dudley Devil'.
 He was an astrologer and claimed magical healing abilities, charging a shilling for a charm to cure toothache.
 He also claimed to be able locate stolen property by using charms.
 In one story, he is said to have prophesied that a certain Mr. Hickman would die by being crushed by coal.
 As Hickman was not a miner he doubted the prophecy – but was later run over by a coal waggon and killed.
 Dunn later prophesied the downfall of William Perry (the boxer known as the 'Tipton Slasher') at the hands of Tom Sayers.
 The prophecy was given in the form of a rhyme with the final line: "Tom Little will mek it come true."
 (Tom Sayers was considerably smaller than Perry).